• Feb 21, 2025

 Best time to visit: April to July

-Things to do: visit Lakes, monasteries, valleys
+Things to do: visit the lakes, monasteries, and valleys

 6. Coorg, Karnataka

-Top Attractions: Raja's Seat, Abbey Falls, and Mallalli falls
+Top Attractions: Raja's Seat, Abbey Falls, and Mallalli Falls

 Best time to visit: October to February